Gulliver’s Travels into Several Remote Nations of the World 1930

 GULLIVER'S TRAVELS INTO SEVERAL REMOTE NATIONS OF THE WORLD.
 Arranged in Three Parts from the original of Jonathan Swift.
 By M. Dodge Holmes, Edwin J. Prittie (Illustrator), The John C. Winston Co., Philadelphia, 1930.

+Hardcover.
 Lime green with pasted cover art.
 Vertical spine crease with rubbing at gilt front border and tiny soil mark at rear board.
 Secure binding with clean pages.
 About 8-1/2 x 6 with 274 pages.
-Illustrated with black & white drawings and some in color.
+Illustrated with b&w drawings and some in color.